Fraternity and Sorority Life

 We cannot emphasize enough to keep each other's health and well-being the top priority as we head into the semester.
 If you are aware of individuals or organizations engaging in conduct that threatens the health or safety of members of our community, we encourage you to report that to the Dean of Students Office.

 As a reminder, the Student Code of Conduct applies to all individual students and recognized student organizations (RSOs), both on and off-campus.
 It's your responsibility to read the Code and know the policies and procedures in it.
-Students or RSOs who allegedly violate public health orders and/or COVID-specific University policies (including the Mask Policy and social distancing expectations found in the Return to Campus website will be referred to the conduct process.
+Students or RSOs who allegedly violate public health orders and/or COVID-specific University policies (including the Mask Policy and social distancing expectations found in the Spring Operations website will be referred to the conduct process.

 FSL members are asked, along with all students and student organizations, to examine operations and make necessary adjustments to chapter programming and events, gatherings, and recruitment/intake to ensure that students can have a fraternity or sorority experience that promotes health and safety.

-UNC has a variety of resources and information related to Covid-19, which can be found on the Return to Campus webpage.
+UNC has a variety of resources and information related to Covid-19, which can be found on the Spring Operations webpage.

 If students believe they have symptoms or have been exposed, they should:

-- Students who live off-campus should stay home if ill and report your illness via the COVID-19 Reporting form
+- Students who live off-campus should stay home if ill and report their illness via the COVID-19 Reporting form

 - Students who live on-campus should remain in their room if ill and report their illness via the COVID-19 Reporting form